florae123/LibraryApp/README.md

 # Library application

-This is a sample application: It allows you to store, delete and update books and customers and register borrowed books.
+This is a sample application running on IBM Bluemix.
+It allows you to store, delete and update books and customers and register borrowed books.

 It includes the Watson Conversation Service as well as the TextToSpeech Service.